 dVeterans include persons currently or previously on active duty.
-Because the NCVS is a household-based survey and active-duty military personnel are more likely to be out of the household at the time of data collection, most veterans in the sample are former active-duty military personnel.

-eNonveterans include persons who never served in the U.S. Armed Forces or who completed training in the Reserves or National Guard only. fIncludes persons born in the United States, in a U.S. territory, or abroad to
+Because the NCVS is a household-based survey and active-duty military personnel are more likely to be out of the household at the time of data collection, most veterans in the sample are former active-duty military personnel. eNonveterans include persons who never served in the U.S. Armed Forces or who completed training in the Reserves or National Guard only. functioned for the force of the following persons born in the United States, in a U.S. territory, or abroad to